iofq/doxmr/README.md

 `sudo make`

 # TODO:
-refresh for python script (rerun terraform, ansible on all keys in file) store keys, droplet info and creation date locally in json rather than always querying weigh using terraform vs raw API calls xmrig proxy to control node computes run over vpn (openvpn) cpu limiting/dynamic droplet allocation monitoring (if destroy service didn't run, email me)
+new droplets from terraform not being stored in sql computes run over vpn (openvpn) cpu limiting xmrig proxy to control node monitoring (if destroy service didn't run, email me) make sure we are handling locked accounts, api failures

 destroy workflow:
-  control node has list of api keys calculated expiration time based on # of droplets per account and price for droplet check json list vs system time destroy expiring droplets
+  each node has its own api keys from ansible template calculated ttl based on # of droplets per account and price for droplet DONE selfdestruct each node

 container:
-  install terraform, ansible, python, pip cronjob running destroy checks
+  install terraform, ansible, python, pip use docker modules for ansible instead of shell

 workflow:
   `doxmr` is just a shell wrapper for docker exec commands to doxmr.py doxmr init:
-    create the container on system with correct mounts (./data:/data) mounting the keys file and .tfstate files doxmr refresh:
+    create the container on system with correct mounts (./data:/data) mounting the keys file and .tfstate files doxmr add:
+    add key to config/keys
+    add ssh_key to key via api
+    run terraform and ansible
+    add to database store
+  doxmr refresh:
-    take list of keys, run terraform against them and ansible against the resulting droplets used for adding new keys or changing terraform/ansible config build new json store doxmr destroy:
+    take list of keys, run terraform against them and ansible against the resulting droplets used for adding new keys in bulk or changing terraform/ansible config build new database store doxmr destroy:
-    parse json for droplets expiring and destroy them
+    parse database for droplets expiring and destroy them